Fagus sylvatica ‘Purpurea’ – purple beeches are used to steel the show. They are planted as solitary trees in big parks or stately gardens.

 Carpinus betulus – hornbeam stands out with its abundance of winged fruit.
 The bright green color contrasts with the darker green of the sharply detailed leaves.

-Tilia cordata – an elegant species of linden tree, with much smaller leaves.
-With only one third the size of a regular linden leaf, it gives this tree a very fine appearance, in contrast to the bold character of common linden.
+Tilia cordata – an elegant species of linden tree with small leaves, just one third the size of common linden, giving this tree a very fine appearance.

 Nyssa sylvatica – black tupelo found its home in wet areas across Eastern North America.
-Tupelos are deciduous, and before dropping their leaves, the leaves turn to attractive orange-red autumn colors.
+Before dropping their leaves, they turn to attractive orange-red autumn colors.

 Robinia – a cascading waterfall of tiny leaflets, this tree from the pea family is something else completely, and adds to the diversity of trees in temperate climates.